JuanFCVal/FlaskSpaicyAPI/README.md

 This is a Flask Rest API that uses spacy for detect Entities in DBPedia and start using NLP for text process.
 #### For making this REST API work on localhost you have to follow these steps:
 1. Clone repository.
-Clone or Fork these repository in your local device.
+Clone or Fork this repository in your local device.
 2. Create a virtual environment.
 ```
 python3 -m venv /path/to/new/virtual/environment